byrd-laif/soilMakers/readme.md

 **This is about honesty and responsibility.
 Honesty; admitting to what is.
 Responsibility; not blaming someone else.**

 # *Soil Sisters ~ Eco-Logical Movement And Enterprise*
-*Directly addressing the bio-logical effects of climate change.*
+*Directly addressing the bio-logical effects of climate change through lifestyle.*

 ## Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.